UWST-Robotics/BlueBox-Bridge/README.md

 Chose the correct device (Raspberry pi Zero 2 recommended)

-Chose "Raspberry Pi OS LITE (64 bit)" as Operating System
+Chose "Raspberry Pi OS LITE (64 bit) (Bulleye)" as Operating System (Does not work with bookworm and later)

 Chose Correct storage device